 Recent exploration probes and rovers host mini laboratories for in-situ research, but sophisticated laboratories on Earth can perform even more advanced tests.
 One Discovery & Preparation study explored how to set up a facility on Earth that could safely handle such precious and potentially hazardous samples that were brought back from these space rocks.
 The investigation was based on previous Mars sample return facility studies.

 Another study explored how to land safely on a low-gravity object.
 It was carried out primarily by the German Aerospace Centre (DLR), who developed the MASCOT lander for the Japanese Hayabusa2 asteroid mission.
-The study looked into developing a second lander, MASCOT-2, designed to land on Didymoon – the target of ESA’s proposed Hera mission.
+The study looked into developing a second lander, MASCOT-2, designed to land on Dimorphos (previously known as Didymoon) – one half of the double asteroid target of ESA’s Hera mission.

-Hera will host two CubeSats that will be able to get closer to Didymoon.
+Hera will host two CubeSats that will be able to get closer to Dimorphos, whilst Hera examines the aftermath of the impact of NASA's DART spacecraft on Dimorphos' larger partner, Didymos.
 Being versatile, small and relatively cheap, many Discovery & Preparation studies have investigated how CubeSats could be used to explore smaller space objects.
 Several of these studies focused specifically on Hera’s companions.

-Now a fully-fledged proposed mission, Hera falls under ESA’s Space Safety activities, which enable Europe to understand and minimise the dangers of risky asteroids, extreme solar events and space debris.
+Hera now falls under ESA’s Space Safety activities, which enable Europe to understand and minimise the dangers of risky asteroids, extreme solar events and space debris.
 The Planetary Defence Office observes near-Earth objects, predicts their orbits, produces impact warnings when necessary, and is involved in potential mitigation measures.

 ESA also made history by orbiting a comet with the Rosetta mission.
 Remaining with Comet 67P/ Churyumov-Gerasimenko for over two years, Rosetta found out a plethora of information about periodic comets, and even released a lander to get closer to the surface of this mysterious object.

 Next, ESA has its eyes on an asteroid.
-The Agency recently signed a contract with GomSpace Luxembourg to design the first ever nanosatellite to rendezvous with an asteroid.
-The Miniaturised Asteroid Remote Geophysical Observer (M-ARGO) will be a 12-unit CubeSat with its own propulsion system.
+The Agency is working with GomSpace Luxembourg to design the first ever nanosatellite to rendezvous with an asteroid.
+Due to launch in 2023, the Miniaturised Asteroid Remote Geophysical Observer (M-ARGO) will be a 12-unit CubeSat with its own propulsion system.
 This is being funded though ESA’s General Support Technology Programme (GSTP), which is also supporting updates to a tool that will support future ESA lander missions by modelling surfaces of small bodies in our Solar System and providing photo-realistic images.

 ESA is already involved in asteroid research, through testing three grains of rock brought back from asteroid Itokawa by Japan’s Hayabusa mission.
-This is contributing to our knowledge about the surface environment of asteroids.
+This is contributing to our knowledge about the surface environment of asteroids, including offering insight into how the surface of asteroid Didymos will respond to impact.

 Planetary missions are also contributing to our understanding of extraterrestrial objects.
 Whilst orbiting Mars with Mars Express and the ExoMars Trace Gas Orbiter, ESA observed Mars’ moons, Phobos and Deimos.
 Moving further afield, The JUpiter ICy moons Explorer (JUICE) mission will investigated three of Jupiter’s largest moons – Ganymede, Europa and Callisto – to determine whether any of them may be habitable.